Raidansz/point_free_offline/README.md

 ## Disclaimer
 This script is intended for personal use only to save videos for offline viewing by people who already have a subscription to Point-Free.
 Ensure you have the right to download content from Point-Free before using this tool.
 Unauthorized use may violate the terms of service of Point-Free.

+Downloading videos and distributing them without proper authorization/permission may result in serious legal consequences.
+It is your responsibility to adhere to the terms of service of Point-Free and any applicable copyright laws.